mathieubolla/PiLone/README.md

 PiLone is OpenSourceHardWare that allows quietly displaying various quantitative and/or time based data in the living room

+BEWARE: This is currently a barely functionnal proto BEWARE BEWARE: The provided PCB hasn't been fabed currently.
+Do not mass order one, it may not even work...

+DISCLAIMER: The provided software and attached hardware designs are provided as-is, with no waranty at all.
+It may catch fire, it may destroy components, it may not function as advertised, it hasn't been certified for anything (No CE markings, no FCC markings...).
+Take extreme care when using either software or hardware designs and make sure you fully understand the software and hardware before doing anything with it.
+You've been warned.

 [![OpenSource HardWare logo](./docs/img/oshw-logo-x150-px.png)](http://www.oshwa.org)
 [![Raspberry Pi Logo](./docs/img/Raspi_logo-x150.png)](http://www.raspberrypi.org/)
 [![Arduino Community Logo](./docs/img/arduino-community-x150.png)](http://www.arduino.cc)